-Figure 23a shows an example of the external references driving the REFTF and REFBF pins that is compatible with the AD876.
+Figure 23a shows an example of the external references driving the REFTF and REFBF pins.
 REFTS is shorted to REFTF and driven by an external 4 V low impedance source.
 REFBS is shorted to REFBF and driven by a 2 V source.
 The MODE pin is connected to GND in this configuration.